ZackWilde27/Z3dPy/README.md

 Still in active development

-You'll need a display window, I recommend PyGame for it's speed, but tkinter works fine.
+You'll need something to draw on.
+I recommend PyGame for it's speed, but Tkinter also has built-in support.

 Handles all the math for drawing, as well as lighting, rays/collisions, and basic physics.